 - Preheat oven to 375 degrees Fahrenheit.

-- Unfold puff pastry and lay it flat onto a cutting board or other workspace.
+- Unfold puff pastry and lay it flat onto a cutting board or other workspaces.

 - With rind still intact, center your brie wheel into the middle of the puff pastry.